semgrep/semgrep-docs/docs/managing-findings.md

 !!! note
     `syntactic context` is normalized by removing indentation, [`nosemgrep`](ignoring-findings.md#ignoring-findings-via-inline-comments) comments, and whitespace.

-These 4 pieces of information are then hashed and returned as the syntactic identifier: `syntactic_id`.
+These are hashed and returned as the syntactic identifier: `syntactic_id`.
 This is how Semgrep Action uniquely identifies findings and tracks them across state transitions.
 Semgrep Action does not store or transmit code contents.
 The `syntactic context` is hashed using a one-way hashing function making it impossible to recover the original contents.

 ## Semgrep App